Most Important Customer Experience Dashboard Insights

 6. Named entities, classifications, and entity frequency(Word cloud)

 A generous named entity recognition (NER) capability ensures that all entities appearing in a VoC data source are extracted for precision-laden customer experience insights.
 Entities can be names of people, places, brands, competitors, logos, currency, or any other factor that is specific to the industry the brand is associated with.
 A customer experience dashboard can showcase all the entities that have been extracted from the data, their classifications, as well as how often those entities have appeared in the data.
-A simplified image-based word cloud showcases this in an at-a-glance feature on the AI-enabled platform’s intelligent CX sentiment analysis dashboard.
+A simplified image-based word cloud showcases this in an at-a-glance feature on the AI-enabled platform’s intelligent sentiment analysis dashboard.

 7. Semantic Search Insights